All Products

 Note

-In this example, the Release to All at Once mode is used.
+This example uses the Release to All at Once mode.

 5. On the Release to All at Once page, modify the application environment and deployment package, and click Scheduling Rules.

 In the Select a mode field, select Custom Configuration.
-On the Pod Affinity tab, create scheduling rules and perform the following configurations:
+On the Pod Affinity tab, create a scheduling rule with the following values:

 6. Click Label Configuration and configure the demo-app-name=sc-client-demo name-value pair.
 Then, click OK.